Determine if you need to file a non-resident or resident US tax return

 Even if you file a non-resident return at the federal level, you may need to file a resident state return.
 For links to state information see: https://www.taxadmin.org/state-tax-forms.
 Search for “residency” or “non-resident” on the state tax website.

-If you are otherwise in scope for our program, if you can complete your 1040NR, we can complete your DC, Maryland or Virginia tax return at our tax site at 15th & K Streets NW.
+If you are otherwise in scope for our program, and you have completed your federal 1040NR, we may be able to help you complete your DC, Maryland or Virginia tax return.
 Call 202-547-7773 for more information.

 Filing Your Return